Davenport may not immediately come to mind when choosing a vacation destination for yourself, friends, or your family.

 See Related: Best Weekend Getaways in Iowa: Top Vacations

 The Palmer Family Home & Museum

-You may have not heard the name Bartlett Joshua Palmer before, but the people of Davenport are quite familiar with the life and work of this man.
-If you’ve ever found relief for pain by visiting a chiropractor, you have this man to thank.
+You may not have heard the name Bartlett Joshua Palmer before, but the people of Davenport are quite familiar with the life and work of this man.
+If you’ve ever found relief from pain by visiting a chiropractor, you have this man to thank.

-It was his father, Daniel David Palmer who first established the practice of chiropractic, but it was B.J. who convinced his father to establish a school of chiropractic here, which led to the growth and spread of this type of care.
+It was his father, Daniel David Palmer, who first established the practice of chiropractic, but it was B.J. who convinced his father to establish a chiropractic school here, which led to the growth and spread of this type of care.

-Today, many students interested in learning to be chiropractors come to Davenport from all over the United States and the world to study at the Palmer College of Chiropractic which was established in 1897.
+Today, many students interested in learning to be chiropractors come to Davenport from all over the United States and the world to study at the Palmer College of Chiropractic, established in 1897.

 You can visit this school as well as the Palmer Family Residence nearby; tours of the main floor of the family’s mansion are offered daily.
 Further, you can also visit the nearby Palmer Family and Chiropractic History Museum to learn more about this family, their history, and the art of chiropractic care.

 You can stay right nearby at the well-rated Hotel Blackhawk and be near everything in this great Davenport accommodation!

 Address: 421 W River Dr, Davenport, IA 52801, United States